Current and recent projects include:

 - Certificate in Small Business and Project Management (CSBM) – Level 4

-This programme is being developed to replace the current CSBM programme which was been offered by Te Wānanga o Aotearoa since 2002.
+This programme was developed to replace the CSBM programme which was offered by Te Wānanga o Aotearoa since 2002.
 Originally developed by members of Aotahi, this 120 credit programme is one of the organisation’s largest programmes in terms of equivalent full time students each year.
 The new programme will align with two qualifications on the NZQA framework: the New Zealand Certificate in Business (Small Business) – Level 4, and the New Zealand Certificate in Project Management – Level 4.

 This CSBM is designed to meet the needs of new and existing business owners.
 It covers all areas of running a business including (for example) industry analysis, marketing, operations and technology, human resources, and financial management.
 However, its main point of difference from other business management programmes is its project management focus.
 Tauira learn project management concepts and apply techniques to several areas of management, including market research and the development of a comprehensive business plan for their own business (or business idea).

 - Diploma in Small Business and Project Management (DSBM) – Level 5

 The DSBM is a level 5 programme designed for existing business owners who are ready to grow or improve their business.
 It is a 120 credit programme, which was developed to replace the 90 credit Certificate in Applied Small Business Growth and Development (CABG) programme which was offered by Te Wānanga o Aotearoa since 2009 (and was also developed by Aotahi).

 The new programme meets the requirements of the New Zealand Diploma in Business (strand in Project Management) – Level 5.
 Throughout the programme, tauira apply project management techniques to the design and implementation of three business development projects within their own business.

 Pakihi – Workshops and Mentoring for Māori Businesses